Mentored Research Project

 During the summer institute, fellows are introduced to a wide range of qualitative and quantitative strategies for empirically examining ethical issues in HIV and drug abuse prevention research.
 Below are some examples of potential mentored research project study topics.
 For additional examples of empirical research ethics articles, please view the selected HIV and Drug Abuse Research Ethics Bibliography.

-Enhancing responsible conduct of reseach involving digital media, mobile health and other new technologies
+- Enhancing responsible conduct of research involving digital media, mobile health and other new technologies

 To view abstracts of both past and current fellows' mentored research projects, please view our Institute Fellows page.